 This dip in confidence might lead to a decrease in customer loyalty, which can negatively affect sales and profits.

-So, it’s crucial to set up your AI chatbots thoughtfully to avoid frustrating your customers.
+So, it’s important to set up your AI chatbots thoughtfully to avoid frustrating your customers.
 Make sure that the chatbot swiftly hands off the conversation to a human agent instead of dragging the interaction unnecessarily.
 Also, restrict the chatbot’s tasks to functions it has been thoroughly trained on and can handle competently.
 This way, the chatbot can perform efficiently in scenarios where it’s most needed, enhancing the overall customer experience.

 Information Overload